minz328/minz328.github.io/_pages/about.md

 ======
 I am a first-year Ph.d. candidate in the [School of Computing](https://computing.unl.edu/) at the [University of Nebraska-Lincoln](https://www.unl.edu/).
 My research interests covers several areas, including wireless network communication, distributed machine learning, and reinforcement learning.

 Currently, I hold the position of Gradated Research Assistant at [The Intelligent Network sysTem Laboratory](https://liuqiang12040913.github.io/project.html) under the guidance of [Dr. Qiang Liu](https://liuqiang12040913.github.io/index.html).
-I obtained my master's degree in Telecommunication Engineering at the Xi'dian University in 2023.
+I obtained both my master's degree and bachelor's degree in Telecommunication Engineering at the Xi'dian University.

 A data-driven personal website
 ======